 YouTube YouTube video widget display yes

-Our Site uses analytics services provided by Hotjar Ltd. Website analytics refers to a set of tools used to collect and analyse anonymous usage information, enabling us to better understand how Our Site is used.
-This, in turn, enables us to improve Our Site and the products and services offered through it.
-The analytics service(s) used by Our Site use(s) Cookies to gather the required information.
-You do not have to allow us to use these Cookies, however whilst our use of them does not pose any risk to your privacy or your safe use of Our Site, it does enable us to continually improve Our Site, making it a better and more useful experience for you.
-The analytics service(s) used by Our Site use(s) the following Cookies:
+www.openocean.studio and www.90poe.io use analytics services provided by Hotjar Ltd. Website analytics refers to a set of tools used to collect and analyse anonymous usage information, enabling us to better understand how Our Sites and Mobile Apps is used.
+This, in turn, enables us to improve Our Sites and Mobile Apps and the products and services offered through it.
+The analytics service(s) used by Our Sites and Mobile Apps use(s) Cookies to gather the required information.
+You do not have to allow us to use these Cookies, however whilst our use of them does not pose any risk to your privacy or your safe use of Our Sites and Mobile Apps, it does enable us to continually improve Our Sites and Mobile Apps, making it a better and more useful experience for you.
+The analytics service(s) used by Our Sites and Mobile Apps use(s) the following Cookies:

 Name of Cookie Purpose Strictly Necessary